thekid/xp-experiments/generic-variable/README.md

 Implementation
 --------------
-The implementation consists of three
+The implementation consists of three parts:

 1. The `create()` core functionality is changed to parse input without `<` and `>`, using the complete input after `new ` for the type name.